 2020 feels quite dystopian if not a bit apocalyptic due to the many calamities and misfortune that the whole world is experiencing.
 People eat stress and anxiety for breakfast and crave for a timeout from all the negativity.
 Jillian Adriano, a student in California says that using Kumu since May 2020, “it has been my stress reliever and my quick escape from reality.”
 Leana Anselmo, a Plan Configuration and Quality Control Analyst in Sacramento says, “It for sure has changed my life.
 Without it, I’d probably go crazy without any type of human interaction during times of quarantine.”

 People have a constant need to belong and be with other people with like minds and interests.
 They need to connect for inspiration, affirmation, or simply have fun or hang out.
-Singer-songwriter in New York, EJ the Aquarius says that “Kumu actually changed my life because of the fact that it allowed me to reconnect with the love of my life and it has also given me an opportunity to build lifelong engagements and relationships with my new-found friends.”
+Singer-songwriter in New York, EJ de Barras IV says, “Kumu actually changed my life because of the fact that it allowed me to reconnect with the love of my life and it has also given me an opportunity to build lifelong engagements and relationships with my new-found friends.”

 Artists and performers constantly need an outlet for their artform.
 Because of the COVID-19 pandemic, physical performances and shows were canceled leaving a lot of performers jobless and without a stage to showcase themselves.
 Kumu has become an easy way to help them continue to perform.
 Buwi Meneses, bassist of Parokya ni Edgar says “I am currently based off of Los Angeles, California and continue to be a musician.
 I like this platform because it connects me more, nakaka-aliw jamming and learning with new musicians.
 Singer-Actor, Gian Magdangal says “It has really changed my life in terms of performing and singing online and being able to reach a lot of Filipinos around the world in this time of the new normal.”
 “What I am glad about this platform is the ability to continue pursuing my passion and love for music and performing,” says singer, theater actress, and proud Kumu streamer Yanah Laurel.
 She adds, “I am glad to have a platform that will allow me to give back a sense of goodness and positivity that I hope to be able to share in my own little way.”